Jim Cunningham (politician): Parliament

 Cunningham supported the campaign to renovate Coventry's medieval Charterhouse Priory, one of only nine Carthusian monasteries left in the UK.
 In 2012 he facilitated a visit by the then Parliamentary Under Secretary of State for Culture, Communications and Creative Industries Ed Vaizey to the site to draw attention to the campaign.

-In 2013, Cunningham campaigned with Unite the Union to keep London Taxis International producing the iconic Black Hackney Cab in Coventry.
+In 2013, Cunningham campaigned with Unite the Union to keep London Taxis International producing the iconic black Hackney cab in Coventry.
 Cunningham also actively campaigned to keep Jaguar Land Rover in the West Midlands following the purchase of the company by Tata.
-This included meeting with Tata to gain assurances that work would stay in the region.
+After raising the concerns of Trade Unions, Cunningham received assurances from Ratan Tata and the company secretary that work would stay in the region.
 In the same year Cunningham also campaigned to save the Remploy factory in his constituency.

-Cunningham was also a longterm campaigner against the use and abuse of zero hours contracts.
+Cunningham was also a long-term campaigner against the use and abuse of zero hours contracts.
 In a 2013 debate in Parliament he stated 'that zero-hours contracts are a throwback to the 1930s when miners and dockers had to turn up to work not knowing whether they would get a job.
-This is a modern veneer on an old, tried and tired system that was chucked out many years ago.'.
+This is a modern veneer on an old, tried and tired system that was chucked out many years ago'.

 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Cunningham consistently called for the Government to intervene in the issues surrounding Coventry City Football Club.
-In 2016 he lobbied the then Sports Minister Tracey Crouch to appoint a conciliator to break the deadlock in negotiations.
+In 2016 he lobbied the then-Sports Minister Tracey Crouch to appoint a conciliator to break the deadlock in negotiations.
 In 2019 Cunningham helped to organise a meeting between the interested parties, local MPs and the then Secretary of State for Digital, Culture, Media and Sport, Jeremy Wright.

 Cunningham actively supported Coventry's bid to be UK City of Culture 2021.
 As part of the campaign, Cunningham hosted a reception for the bid in Parliament and secured an adjournment debate.

 Cunningham actively supported the WASPI campaign to compensate Women born in the 1950s who were effected by changes to pensions.

-In 2019 Cunningham led a campaign to make sure specialist Pancreatic Cancer services remained at UHCW.
+In 2019, Cunningham led a campaign to make sure specialist pancreatic cancer services remained at University Hospital Coventry.
+This included meeting with the Minister and raising the topic in the House of Commons at which point assurances were given that the service would not be moved.
 In the same year Cunningham became a prominent critic of the Conservative Government's plan to scrap free TV Licences for the over 75s.

 He announced he would be standing down in the 2019 general election shortly after fellow Coventry MP Geoffrey Robinson also announced his intention to depart.